DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 2.md

 `LARGE_STOCKS = NEW_EU + NEW_US + NEW_INDIA`

-You should be able to obtain stats for 33 LARGEST STOCKS and 32 LARGE STOCKS.
+You should be able to obtain stats for 33 LARGEST STOCKS and 32 LARGE STOCKS (from the actual stats on Yahoo Finance)

 Calculate  `growth_7d` for every stock and every day.
 Get the average daily `growth_7d` for the LARGEST_STOCKS group vs. the LARGE_STOCKS group.